 Then in my mid twenties I started to hear about this new thing called yoga.
 Some of my friends were really into it and I even heard it was pretty relaxing.
-Once I found out that it was practiced in bare feet and every class ends in lying down, I was sold.
+Once I found out that it was done in bare feet and every class ends in lying down, I was sold.
 For the first time in my life, I was voluntarily working out!

 Inevitably, I got listless and began looking for something new.
 I’d been wanting to dance for a long time, but never really dared to try.
 Ballet looked beautiful but was too rigid, hip hop looked fun but I felt too uncoordinated, and belly dancing was appealingly sensuous but I couldn’t handle the silly-looking outfits.
-(Cos I’m shallow like that.)
+(I’m shallow like that.)
 Then I found pole dancing: sensuality, grace, girly-ness, and spiked heels.
 Wow!

 The first time I took a spin on the pole it felt absolutely exhilarating, and I’ve been hooked on it since.
 Suddenly, I’ve found a form of exercise that I can’t get enough of!
 I still do act like a super girly girl, and I’m still a whimpy little nerd at heart who hates sports, but I can lift my own body weight on a vertical metal pole now while wearing

 And working out never felt so good! 🙂